La vida breve (opera)

 La vida breve (Spanish: Life is Short or The Brief Life) is a two-act, four-scene opera that Manuel de Falla composed between August 1904 and March 1905 in Spain.
 The libretto, written by Carlos Fernández-Shaw, is set in Granada and uses the local language, Andalusian Spanish.

+Premiere and performance history

 Unable to secure its premiere in Spain, Falla continued revising the score after moving to France.
 The premiere was given (in a French translation by Paul Millet) at the Casino Municipal in Nice on 1 April 1913.
 Paris and Madrid performances followed, later in 1913 and in 1914 respectively.
 Claude Debussy played a major role in influencing Falla to transform it from the number opera it was at its Nice premiere to an opera with a more continuous musical texture and more mature orchestration.
 This revision was first heard at the Paris premiere at the Opéra-Comique in December 1913, and is the standard version.

+In October 1968, following a summer production run, La Vida Breve, directed by Basil Coleman and featuring soprano Margaret Price, became the first opera to be broadcast on BBC television in colour.